-The Stimulus Paperwork You Need To Keep for Tax Season
+Stimulus 2023: Paperwork You Need To Keep for Tax Season

 The third round of stimulus was for $1,400 per person — $2,800 for couples — plus $1,400 for each qualifying dependent.
-No matter how much you received, none of it is included in your gross income and it is not counted as taxable income.
+None of it is included in your gross income and it is not counted as taxable income.
 Stimulus money neither increases your tax bill nor reduces your refund, and it does not affect your eligibility for benefits programs or government assistance.

 Notice 1444-C was sent to everyone who received a 2021 Economic Impact Plan payment from the third round of stimulus.
 Notice 1444 accompanied the first round of payments in 2020, which was followed shortly by 1444-A, which went to people who had to take action to claim their money.
 1444-B followed the second round of payments.

-If you received advance Child Tax Credits in 2021, you’ll have to reconcile the payments you received with the total amount of the credit when you file your taxes in 2022.
-Letter 6419, which the IRS will mail in January 2022, will give you the total amount of advance Child Tax Credit payments that you received in 2021.
+If you are eligible for the Child Tax Credit, you might have to reconcile the payments when you file your taxes in 2023.
+Letter 6419, which the IRS first mailed in January 2022, will give you the total amount of advance Child Tax Credit payments that you’re owed from 2021.

-If you didn’t receive the third Economic Impact Payment, or you didn’t get the full amount you were eligible to receive, you’ll want to recoup the difference by claiming the Recovery Rebate Credit when you do your 2021 taxes in 2022.
+If you didn’t receive the third Economic Impact Payment, or you didn’t get the full amount you were eligible to receive, you’ll want to recoup the difference by claiming the Recovery Rebate Credit when you file your 2021 tax return.

-To do that, you’ll need Letter 6475, which the IRS will begin sending out “in early 2022.”
-Letter 6475 will provide the total amount of the portion you did receive from the third Economic Impact Payment, as well as any Plus-Up payments.
+To do that, you’ll need Letter 6475, which the IRS began sending out in early 2022.
+Letter 6475 provides the total amount of the portion you receive from the third Economic Impact Payment, as well as any Plus-Up payments.

 More From GOBankingRates